KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> Recipe Searching - As a User, I would like to be able to find recipes, so that I can increase the variety of meals we consume.
+> Recipe Searching - As a User, I would like to be able to find recipes.

 Acceptance Criteria:
-* Given that I am a user of the website when I navigate to the homepage then I can access a link to all the recipes
+* Given that I am a user of the website when I navigate to the homepage then I can access a link to all the recipes.
-* Given that I am a user of the website when I want to view a specific recipe then I can access the full recipe details by clicking on the recipe
+* Given that I am a user of the website when I want to view a specific recipe then I can access the full recipe details by clicking on the recipe.

 Implementation of tests:
-* Provide ease of access to full recipe list
+* Provide ease of access to full recipe list.
-* Provide users with the ability to access full recipe details from the summary card
+* Provide users with the ability to access full recipe details from the summary card.

 All Tests Passed &#x2611;
 ---